 With ingenuity and drive, I found ways to become accomplished as a copywriter.
 You can too.

-So stop wasting all your brilliance on Facebook posts and Tweets.
-And stop reading all those blog posts and books about writing.
+So stop wasting all of your brilliance on Facebook posts and Tweets.
+And stop procrastinating by reading all those blog posts and books about writing.
 If you’re reading, you’re not writing.

 Instead, write something that will give you a sense of accomplishment.
-And keep writing to lay the groundwork for your brilliant writing career.
+And keep writing to lay the groundwork for your budding writing career.

-Most importantly, get started today.
-Every day that you write brings you closer to achieving your goals.
+Start today!
+Do it now!
+Every minute that you write brings you closer to achieving your goals.
 Keep moving forward.
 And one day you’ll look back and realize how far you’ve come.

 I wish you the best of luck in your endeavors.